TerraformProject/AWS_Terraform_Project/Implemented_Modules/Networking/VPC-ALL-IN-ONE-Module/Module-Manual-VPC-ALL-IN-ONE-Module.md

             vpc_id = string # VPC ID for where the Egress only IGW will reside in
             ## EGRESS-ONLY INTERNET GATEWAY TAGS ##
             tags = {
-                "Key = "Value" # Tags to associate with the Egress only IGW }
+                "Key" = "Value" # Tags to associate with the Egress only IGW }
         }